OBSERVABILITY PLATFORM

 • More interesting traces might be error traces, which indicate an issue that requires attention.
 Keeping more interesting traces helps when you're debugging issues and need to identify the source of the problem.

 For example, you don't want to keep most of your successful traces because you know they're successful, and you want to sample only a portion of your very small traces.
-In the low-value section of the sampling strategy, you set the sample rate for successful traces to 0.1%, and then set the sample rate for small traces to 10%.
+In the Default section of the sampling strategy, you set the sample rate to 0.1%, and then set the sample rate for small traces to 10%.

 When you assign your customized baseline behavior to a dataset, Observability Platform applies the following match criteria in order:

-1. First, all traces in the dataset get matched against the behavior's low-value trace criteria.
+1. All traces in the dataset get matched against the behavior's low-value trace criteria.
 If a trace meets one or more of these criteria, the lowest possible sample rate applies.

-2. Second, all remaining traces in the dataset get matched against the high-value trace criteria.
+2. All remaining traces in the dataset get matched against the high-value trace criteria.
 If a trace meets one or more of these criteria, the highest possible sampling rate applies.

 Edit the baseline behavior